ExpertSupport/doc-workflow/markdown-basics.md

 This page shows you few examples of using the Markdown syntax to:

-* Add an image to your doc
+* Add an image to your doc.
-* Add a code block in your doc
+* Add a code block in your doc.
-* Add an external link in your doc
+* Add an external link in your doc.

 For a full list of all the Markdown syntax, see [Writing on GitHub](https://help.github.com/categories/writing-on-github/).